 IFC’s Employee Resource Groups (ERGs) are employee-led groups working to advance the organization, build its culture, and provide employees with safe spaces to connect, learn, and grow.
 IFC has four official groups open to any member of staff.
-In addition, while not an IFC ERG, IFC participates in the World Bank Group Disability Advocacy and Resource Employee Group (DARE) to foster connection for differently-abled employees and advocate for their interests.

 Our FY21 DEI key highlights report shares more on the work of our ERG teams and how they contribute to our DEI efforts.

 IFC’s ADA group launched in 2019 and is comprised of a community of staff with a shared interest in:

 - Providing equal opportunity and leveraging talents, ideas, skills, experience, and network of professionals of African descent at IFC.